Chintimini Kennel Club, Corvallis Oregon

 In the FastCAT, dogs run a timed 100 yard sprint and based on their running times earn points for a AKC suffix title.
 Click on the blue links for more information about Fast CATS and CAT Events.

 For CAT and FastCATs, each event is a single run.
 Entry to all of our CAT and FastCAT events is through on-line entry forms.
 The on-line form will let you enter all events of the weekend with one form.
 A seperate form must be completed for each dog being entered.
+Juniors should bring copies of the Junior Handler's Certificate for us to send to AKC with results.

 Volunteers Welcome: